-Homeowners and home buyers have found a silver lining among the severe economic impact of the Coronavirus pandemic as interest rates have taken a tumble.
+Homeowners and home buyers have found a silver lining among the severe economic impact of the Coronavirus pandemic as interest rates took a tumble.
 If you have a verifiable income and a good credit score, there are plenty of opportunities to improve your financial position.

-With the spread of COVID-19 virtually shutting down the U. S. economy, the Federal Reserve has taken aggressive measures to bring stability and liquidity to investment markets, slashing short term interest rates down to near zero.
-As a result, investors have rushed to invest in safe-haven assets such as Treasury bonds, pushing interest rates down.
+With the spread of COVID-19 virtually shutting down the U. S. economy, the Federal Reserve took aggressive measures to bring stability and liquidity to investment markets, slashing short term interest rates down to near zero.
+As a result, investors rushed to invest in safe-haven assets such as Treasury bonds, pushing interest rates down.
+Now, the Fed has raised the federal fund rate by 2.25-2.50 percentage points, helping to push interest rates higher.

-Rates for mortgage loans have been at their lowest levels in years, reaching a historic low of 3.23% for the week ending April 30.
-Many Americans are looking to take advantage of these low rates to refinance their mortgages.
+Rates for mortgage loans have been at their lowest levels in years, reaching a historic low of 2.65% for the week ending January 7, 2021.
+Many Americans took advantage of these low rates to refinance their mortgages.
+Now, as rates rise, many homeowners are taking a closer look at rates and whether refinancing still provides a benefit.

 |Date||30 yr FRM||15 yr FRM||5/1 ARM|